Chillu1/ModiBuff/Docs/Notes.md

 ## Temp Notes

+How to know when to add a modifier as an act (attack/cast) applier, and when as a normal modifier?

+Applier: ApplyExtraDamageToTarget on cast, with 5 mana cost

+Stateful appliers. how and why?
+Ex.
+ApplyOnHit.
+But we can do this without extra Applier logic?

 EffectOnEvents setup works differently than ModifierRecipe.
 Should probably have a ModifierEventRecipe setup instead.
 Ex. always on init, always revert effect when modifier is remvoed?